Thick blood among the Eastern peoples. Causes and signs of blood thickening, blood thinning products. Determination of viscosity at home

 Decrease in the number of red blood cells in the blood

-The main reason for the decrease in the number of red blood cells in the blood are various types of anemia.(anemia), which can develop as a result of a violation of the formation of red blood cells in the red bone marrow, as a result of their increased destruction of red blood cells, for example, with hemolytic anemia, as well as with blood loss.
+The main reason for the decrease in the number of red blood cells in the blood is various types of anemia.(anemia), which can develop as a result of a violation of the formation of red blood cells in the red bone marrow, as a result of their increased destruction of red blood cells, for example, with hemolytic anemia, as well as with blood loss.

 Subscribe to our Yandex Zen channel!

-A decrease in the number of red blood cells also occurs with acute massive blood loss.(as a result of bleeding during injuries, operations, stomach ulcers), chronic blood loss leads to iron deficiency anemia.
+A decrease in the number of red blood cells also occurs in acute massive blood loss(as a result of bleeding during injuries, operations, stomach ulcers), chronic blood loss leads to iron deficiency anemia.

-The determination of the number of red blood cells in the blood is carried out during a general (clinical) blood test.
+Determination of the number of red blood cells in the blood is carried out during a general (clinical) blood test.

 Nutrition with increased blood viscosity

 An additional source of omega-3 unsaturated fatty acids is linseed oil, which can be taken in 1 tbsp. spoon a day.
-Prostaglandins synthesized from these acids reduce cholesterol levels and thin the blood.
+Prostaglandins, synthesized from these acids, reduce cholesterol levels and thin the blood.

 It must be remembered that our blood is what we eat, if the food is bad, then the blood is not good.